Skip to content

 4. For the outstanding invoice, click the Discount column and enter the discount.

-6. As the settlement discount should include VAT, check the Discount inc. VAT? check box.
+6. As the settlement discount includes VAT, check the Discount inc. VAT? checkbox.

 7. Click Save.

 You've now recorded the customer receipt and settlement discount.
-The discount posts a credit note that records the net discount, £10, against the nominal code, 4009, and reduces your sales tax liability by the VAT element of the discount, in this example, £2.
+The discount posts a credit note to record the net discount, £10.00, on nominal code 4009.
+This also reduces your sales tax liability by the VAT element of the discount, in this example, £2.00.

 Method 2 - Issue a full credit note to the customer for the discount taken